ramsaykainesmith/git-github/README.md

 # git-github
-A project to practice git
+A project to practice git.